 Conferences are a great place to expand your network.
 Image from ABB Conference.

 Many professional associations and organisations provide networking opportunities across all levels of business, from graduates and entry-level employees, to Directors and CEOs.
-They are a great way to keep up to date with changes in your industry, meet people who have experienced the same job roles or pain points as you, and you’ll likely get invited to various other networking events.
+They are a way of keeping up to date with changes in your industry, meeting people who have experienced the same job roles or pain points as you, and you’ll likely get invited to various other networking events.

 Professional associations highlight the importance of networking at every level of the company, which opens up plenty of new opportunities for you and your business as you’ll be meeting decision makers within other companies.

 Industry and trade associations are very traditional networking opportunities.
 The conversation will usually be focussed around industry based issues so make sure you form an opinion that you can share and discuss.
 There will be plenty of opportunities to exchange business cards and hear about potential job opportunities.